abdealijaroli/jaro-li/src/content/pages/now.md

 ### What am I upto?

-- Leading an AI project in the Cyber Security function at [GSK](https://gsk.com).
+- Leading an AI project for the Cyber Security function at [GSK](https://gsk.com).
 - Building [Jaro Labs](https://jarolabs.com), my tech studio, slowly and tastefully.
 - Contributing to open-source.
 Currently, [FlexPrice](https://github.com/flexprice).
 - Dabbling with robots and hardware.
 I've always been fascinated with deep tech and this is exactly what I plan to do with Jaro Labs.